AdamAuthor/EXAM_01/README.md

  Our team is not responsible for the success or failure of the exam, possible mistakes made in the preparation process, or for any result obtained by using this tool.

  ## Installation
- Clone repository from github and rune "make" command: git clone https://github.com/AdamAuthor/EXAM_01.git
+ Clone repository from github and run "make" command: git clone https://github.com/AdamAuthor/EXAM_01.git

  ## Usage